PSY2401 SOCIAL PSYCHOLOGY

 Course Learning Outcomes

-• Students learn a range of research and theories in classic and contemporary social psychology.
+• Introduce students to a wide range of research and theories in both classic and contemporary social psychology.

-• Students develop an understanding of central debates within the discipline.
+• Develop an understanding of key debates within the field.

-• Students can apply social psychological theories to solve real-life problems.
+• Encourage students to apply social psychological theories to real-world issues.

 Program Outcomes Matrix